photoprism/photoprism-docs/docs/user-guide/library/metadata.md

-# Picture Metadata
+# Metadata Support

 Original media and sidecar files are scanned for Exif and XMP data, as well as proprietary metadata, including Google Photos JSON.
+For this, PhotoPrism has a [built-in Exif parser](../../developer-guide/metadata/exif/index.md), a [simple XMP reader](../../developer-guide/metadata/xmp.md) and can also use [Exiftool](https://exiftool.org/) to extract metadata in various formats such as Exif, XMP and IPTC:

+↪  [Supported Exif, XMP, IPTC and DCMI Tags](https://photoprism.app/kb/metadata)

 The combined information is then normalized, merged, and [enriched with additional information](#enrichment).

-## Compatibility

-PhotoPrism has a [built-in Exif parser](../../developer-guide/metadata/exif/index.md), a [simple XMP reader](../../developer-guide/metadata/xmp.md) and can also use [Exiftool](https://exiftool.org/) to extract metadata in various formats such as Exif, XMP and IPTC:

-↪  [Supported Exif, XMP, IPTC and DCMI Tags](https://photoprism.app/kb/metadata)

 !!! tldr ""
     Feel free to [submit a feature](../../developer-guide/issues.md) [or pull request](../../developer-guide/pull-requests.md) for Exif or XMP metadata that is not  supported yet.

-### Metadata Updates
+### External Changes

-If you update one of these tags with another tool such as Exiftool or Digikam, PhotoPrism will read the changes the next time you index the file, provided the file's modification date has been updated.
+If you update one of these tags with external tools such as Exiftool or Digikam, PhotoPrism reads the changes the next time it indexes the file, provided the file's modification date has been updated.

 ### XMP Sidecar Files